-- An electrician resume sample better than most.
+- An electrician resume example that is better than most.

-- How to write a resume for electrician jobs that gets attention.
+- How to write a resume for an electrician that gets attention.

 - How to make the right electrician job description for resumes.

-- Why you can’t just list electrician skills (and what to do instead).
+- Why you can’t just list electrician skills on your resume (and what to do instead).

-Electrician Resume Sample You Can Copy and Use
+Electrician Resume Example You Can Copy and Use

 Licensed master electrician with 6+ years of experience.
 Seeking to provide safe & efficient electrical design, installation, and maintenance at Alger Technical.
 At Pinecone Sage, installed and repaired key electrical systems.
 Identified a complex wiring issue that slashed fire risk 35%.
 Managed 10 apprentices with 15% efficiency increase.